froze0451/froze0451/README.md

 - 👋 Hi, I’m @froze0451
 - 👀 I’m interested in programming, design, ui/ux
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning Typescript + MithrilJS + NodeJS
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me - email
+- 📫 How to reach me - t.me/frozealex

 <!---
 froze0451/froze0451 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.